Counseling ServicesTypes of counseling services at LifePaths Counseling Center.

 If you’re feeling overwhelmed or even hopeless because of a problem you are facing in life, our counseling services can help.
 We are dedicated to helping you find solutions to challenges in life.

-Our counseling services include work with individuals, couples, and families.
-Also, in our work with individuals, we see men and women of all ages as well as teens and children.
+Our counseling services include work with couples, as well as men and women of all ages, teens and children.
+We specialize in relationship issues, self-esteem, postpartum depression, and trauma.

-Getting started working with a counselor can sometimes be very difficult.
-However, once you take that step you want a counselor that you can trust.
+Getting yourself to start working with a counselor can sometimes be very difficult.
+Once you take that step, you want a counselor that you can trust.

 Our counselors are chosen for their commitment to be the best they can be.
 The way we do this is by: